nim-works/nimskull/doc/manual.rst

 will be classified into two major categories AST output (`untyped` and `typed`) and expression based (other types).
 Along with substitution positions (see below) template evaluation will be revised as follows:
-- `untyped` template: allow `typed` and `untyped` params in defining or using positions; and all other params only in using positions
+- `untyped` template: allow `untyped` parameters in defining or using positions; and all other parameters only in using positions
-- `typed` template: allow `typed` and `untyped` params in defining or using positions; and all other params only in using positions
+- `typed` template: allow `untyped` parameters in defining or using positions;
+  and all other parameters only in using positions
 - non-ast template: only allow substitution in the using positions The above direction describes the nuance that will be incorporated into a broader redesign of how templates work in |Nimskull|.